 One of the appeals of growing plants indoors is their ability to purify the air.
 A famous NASA study conducted in 1989 found that many houseplants can remove many toxic compounds, like formaldehyde and benzene, from indoor air.
 Because air purification is influenced by the surface area of the leaves, the bigger and leafier the plant, the better.
 In their study, NASA reported that Golden Pothos, English Ivy, Philodendrons and these other plants are the best for clean air indoors.

 If you don’t have a lot of space but have a strong desire to grow your own vegetables and herbs, container gardening is a good solution.
 We have a blog that discusses everything you need to know about how to start.
-If you’re transferring plants from outside to keep indoors, make sure to use EARTH'S ALLY® Insect Control against any common garden pests that may be on the plant before bringing them in.
+If you’re transferring plants from outside to keep indoors, make sure to use Earth's Ally Organic Garden Pest Control against any common garden pests that may be on the plant before bringing them in.

 Indoor plants can make us feel calmer and happier, especially during these times.
 The benefit to growing plants indoors is that anyone can do it, no matter the size of your home.
 Whether you are an experienced gardener or new to gardening and dreaming of becoming a green thumb, there is a houseplant for you to add to your home.